US Army history from the year you were born

 You may also like: 50 endangered species that only live in the Amazon rainforest

 - Army strength: 490,632 people (0.17% of U.S. population)

 The U.S. began involving itself in the politics of Iraq as U.S. Army troops provided a presence to increase safety for voters in the Iraqi parliamentary election.
 The United Iraqi Alliance took 48% of the vote against the Democratic Patriotic Alliance of Kurdistan and the Iraqi List earned 26% and 14% of the vote, respectively.

 Also in 2005, Sgt.
 Leigh Ann Hester became the first woman in U.S. history to earn the Silver Star for direct combat action.

 2006: President Bush visits Afghanistan

 Five years after launching Operation Enduring Freedom, President George W. Bush paid a visit to Afghanistan.
 There, he met with Afghan President Hamid Karzai and said he was sure Osama bin Laden would be “brought to justice” soon.
-It would be five more years before bin Laden would be shot and killed.
+Five more years passed before bin Laden was shot and killed.
 That year, the Army's 3rd Brigade Combat Team and two Battalion Task Forces from the 4th Brigade Combat Team deployed to Afghanistan and were there until 2007.

 2007: Troops need more sleep

-Working hard and pulling long shifts began having an effect on the troops, who news outlets reported were crippled by fatigue with little sleep.
+Working hard and pulling long shifts began having an effect on the troops, who news outlets reported being overwhelmed by fatigue with little sleep.
 Stress and exhaustion were taking their toll, the Guardian reported that year, and were contributing to desertions.

 2008: Felons join up